skfrost19/Code-Mix-Data-Sentiment-Analysis/README.md

 2. On windows system, run the `setup.ps1` on powershell to install the required dependencies and start the server.

+## 💻 Usage

+To run the sentiment analysis, use the following command:

+- Run the fastAPI server: `uvicorn webui:app --reload`
+- Navigate to `http://localhost:8000` in your browser to use the web interface.

 ## 📂 Project Structure

 The project is structured as follows: